eduardoleao052/Transformer-from-scratch/README.md

 ### Testing
 - To test your RNN, go into run.sh and set the flag to --test, and chose the following arguments:
-- --sample_size (.json file that contains pretrained model)
-- --seed (the start to the string your model generates, it has to "continue" it)
 - --from_path (.json file that contains pretrained model)
+- --sample_size (.json file that contains pretrained model) [OPTIONAL]
+- --seed (the start to the string your model generates, it has to "continue" it) [OPTIONAL]

 ```
-python3 run.py --test --sample_size=400 --seed="And then Romeo said, as he left the algebraic topology class: "  --from_path=name_of_pretrained_model_file.json
+python3 run.py --test --from_path=name_of_pretrained_model_file.json --sample_size=400 --seed="And then Romeo said, as he left the algebraic topology class: "
 ```
 - Run on terminal:
 ```